luapower/luapower-all/oo.md

 ## Events

-Events are for associating actions with functions.
+Events are useful for associating actions with callback functions.
+This can already be done more flexibly with plain methods and overriding, but events add to that the ability to revert the overidding at runtime (with `obj:off()`) and enforce the protocol whereby returning a value short-circuits the call chain.

 Events facts:

 * events fire in the order in which they were added.
-* extra args passed to `fire()` are passed to the event handlers.
+* extra args passed to `fire()` are passed to each event handler.
 * if the method `obj:<event>(args...)` is found, it is called first.
 * returning a non-nil value from a handler interrupts the event handling call chain and the value is returned back by `fire()`.